 A fiduciary is required to act in your best interest, while a broker is only required to give suitable advice.

 This is not to say that a fiduciary cannot make a mistake.
-Whether or not an adviser is a fiduciary, he or she can’t know how an individual stock will perform.
-An adviser may think one stock is best for your portfolio given the information she has, but it may end up performing poorly.
+Whether or not an adviser is a fiduciary, they can’t know how an individual stock will perform.
+An adviser may think one stock is best for your portfolio given the information she has, but it may perform poorly.
 This does not mean the adviser is not acting as a fiduciary.
 It just means she’s human.

-On the other hand, if you’re about to retire, which is ideally a time to have a more conservative portfolio, and your adviser puts your entire portfolio in high-risk micro-cap stocks and loses almost all of your money, your adviser is not fulfilling their fiduciary duty.
+On the other hand, if you’re about to retire, which is ideally a time to have a more conservative portfolio.
+Your adviser puts your entire portfolio in high-risk micro-cap stocks and loses almost all of your money; your adviser is not fulfilling their fiduciary duty.
 This behavior was not in your best interest, and the adviser could face the consequences of this behavior.

 There are advantages and disadvantages, no matter who you choose to advise you.
 If you decide to work with an RIA, the key things to know are that they’re registered with the SEC or the state they reside in, that compensation typically occurs through management fees, and they are required to act in your best interest.

 The world of finance is complex.
 Many terms sound similar but mean completely different things.
-Plenty of other words seem like they say different things but are used interchangeably.
-If you have hired or are considering hiring someone to manage your portfolio, you should take the time to know the requirements this person must abide by and how he or she is compensated.
+Plenty of other words seems like they say different things but are used interchangeably.
+If you have hired or are considering hiring someone to manage your portfolio, you should take the time to know the requirements this person must abide by and how they are compensated.